hzlnqodrey/killer-shell-cka-simulators/Day15-NodeAffinity/task.md

 	kd po/redis-aff | grep -n -i -A5 -B5 "node"
 		5:Node:             hzln-cluster-kind-worker/172.18.0.3

-[] create a new pod with redis as the image and add the nodeaffinity with property requiredDuringSchedulingIgnoredDuringExecution and condition disktype without any value
+[V] create a new pod with redis as the image and add the nodeaffinity with property requiredDuringSchedulingIgnoredDuringExecution and condition disktype without any value
+  # HINT

+	# EXISTS Operator
+  	# in the node affinity section, remove disktype values, change the oprator value to Exists

+	# pod redis-aff is still running, why?
+	#  because the pod just choose and check any label only, even thought it only has "disktype" key label, and pod choose it

-[] add the label to worker02 node with disktype and no value √ensure that pod2 should be scheduled on worker02 node
+[] add the label to worker02 node with disktype and no value ensure that pod2 should be scheduled on worker02 node
+  # HINT

+	# how you do it
+	>kubectl label nodes hzln-cluster-kind-worker2 disktype=
+		# node/hzln-cluster-kind-worker2 labeled

+	# assign any new pod with only has affinity requirred= disktype label and operator exists

+[] add prefer